 To maximize post-acquisition outcomes, early planning is essential.
 The startup acquisition integration plan highlights how pre-deal integration strategies establish a framework for smooth transitions, ensuring synergies are realized effectively.

-Strategic acquisitions, when executed with discipline, can unlock significant value.
-By focusing on consistent deal-making and robust integration planning, businesses can achieve superior returns and sustained growth.
+When executed with discipline, strategic acquisitions can unlock significant value.
+Buyers that combine consistent deal making with robust integration planning are better positioned to deliver superior returns and sustained growth.

 Visual Insight: Median EV CAGR by Cohort